2024 Mathematical and Scientific Foundations of Deep Learning Annual Meeting

 Meeting Goals:

-This meeting will bring together members of the NSF-Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning (MoDL) and researchers working on related topics.
-The focus of the meeting is the set of challenging theoretical questions posed by deep learning methods and the development of mathematical and statistical tools to understand their success and limitations, to guide the design of more effective methods, and to initiate the study of the mathematical problems that emerge.
-The meeting aims to report on progress in these topics and to stimulate discussions of future directions.
+This meeting brought together members of the NSF-Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning (MoDL) and researchers working on related topics.
+The focus of the meeting was the set of challenging theoretical questions posed by deep learning methods and the development of mathematical and statistical tools to understand their success and limitations, to guide the design of more effective methods, and to initiate the study of the mathematical problems that emerge.
+The meeting reported on progress in these topics and stimulated discussions of future directions.

 -